My-UofE/ECM1410-REFDEF-Workshop-Instructions/README.md

 The message board is required to have the ability to be serialisable, so it can save its contents to disk, and to restore its state from this file.

-Note that when the MessageBoard calls the `loadMessageBoard` loading from the file it should delete all of its existing data and replace it with the loaded data.
+Note that when the MessageBoard calls the `loadMessageBoard` from the file it should delete all of its existing data and replace it with the loaded data.

 This means that rather than serialising the MessageBoard object, we need to serialise and deserialise its attributes.